 The members of the nominating and corporate governance committee are Messrs.
-Diehl, Mishler and Sarowitz.
-Mr. Sarowitz serves as the chairperson of the nominating and corporate governance committee.
-Our board of directors determined that each of Messrs.
-Diehl and Mishler is independent for purposes of the Nasdaq Listing Rules and under applicable SEC rules and regulations.
-The composition of our nominating and corporate governance committee complies with all applicable requirements in the Nasdaq Listing Rules and SEC rules and regulations and a majority of our nominating and corporate governance committee members are independent directors.
-After the phase in period under the applicable requirements of the Nasdaq Listing Rules and SEC rules and regulations, upon which we rely, all members of our nominating and corporate governance committee will be independent directors.
+Diehl, Mishler and Reiner.
+Mr. Diehl serves as the chairperson of the nominating and corporate governance committee.
+Our board of directors determined that each member of our nominating and corporate governance committee is independent for purposes of the Nasdaq Listing Rules and under applicable SEC rules and regulations.
 The functions of the nominating and corporate governance committee include:

-- · identifying and recommending candidates for membership on our board of directors; - · reviewing and recommending our corporate governance guidelines and policies; - · reviewing proposed waivers of the code of conduct for directors and executive officers;

-- · overseeing the process of evaluating the performance of our board of directors; and - assisting our board of directors on corporate governance matters.
+- ·identifying and recommending candidates for membership on our board of directors; - ·reviewing and recommending our corporate governance guidelines and policies; - reviewing proposed waivers of the code of conduct for directors and executive officers; - ·overseeing the process of evaluating the performance of our board of directors; and - ·assisting our board of directors on corporate governance matters.

-The nominating and corporate governance committee held no meetings during the fiscal year ended June 30, 2014.
+The nominating and corporate governance committee acted by written consent in lieu of a meeting once during the fiscal year ended June 30, 2015.